Investigating cosmic strings using large-volume hydrodynamical simulations in the context of JWST's massive UV-bright galaxies: Results

-However, we find that modeling cosmic strings with string tension $G\mu=10^{-10}$ has no significant impact on the HMF in our runs, instead showing excellent agreement with the $\Lambda$CDM run at all output redshifts.
 We also note that the structure finder did not identify any bound halos in the simulation volume for the $\Lambda$CDM and CS-10 runs at redshifts $z \geq 14$ at our resolution, while finding (sub-) halos at all output redshifts for the CS-8 run.

 We show results for the SMFs at redshifts from $z=6$ to $z=14$ in Fig.~\ref{fig:SMF}.
 The stellar masses are corrected for numerical resolution as described in Sect.~\ref{subsec:Resolution_correction}.
 Additionally, we plot the Schechter function fits \cite[]{1976Schechter} of the SMF from \citetalias{2023Kannan-MTNG} as a further $\Lambda$CDM reference, cf. Sect.~\ref{subsec:Resolution_correction}.
 This provides not only a more accurate baseline, but is also used as a reference for comparison to our CS-8 results at $z=14$, where no halos or galaxies were identified in our CS-10 and $\Lambda$CDM runs as mentioned above.